17 Great Careers in Demand: Prepare Yourself for a Fabulous Future

 Licensed practical nursing is up near the top of the list of the most in-demand jobs in the country—for the same reasons as registered nursing.
 An aging population is placing more demands on the health care system, and a retiring workforce is creating a need to replace workers.

 Although the licensed practical nurse (LPN) workforce is younger than the RN one, a growing number of retirements is still expected in the coming years.
-In fact, from 2015 to 2024, more than 4,000 LPN jobs could go unfilled across the country due to a labour shortage.2 So, if you want to make a difference and play an important role in the delivery of high-quality health care, then becoming an LPN could be an incredible opportunity.
+In fact, from 2017 to 2026, about 4,300 LPN jobs could go unfilled across the country due to a labour shortage.2 So, if you want to make a difference and play an important role in the delivery of high-quality health care, then becoming an LPN could be an incredible opportunity.

-- Highest-demand provinces and territories—BC, Manitoba, New Brunswick, Nova Scotia, Ontario, PEI, Quebec, and the Yukon
+- Highest-demand provinces and territories—BC, New Brunswick, Nova Scotia, Ontario, PEI, Quebec, and Alberta

-- Highest-paying provinces and territories—Saskatchewan, Alberta, Newfoundland and Labrador, and BC
+- Highest-paying provinces and territories—Saskatchewan, Alberta, and Manitoba

 - Typical entry-level education—Diploma and registration with a provincial or territorial regulatory authority